Helena–West Helena, Arkansas: History

+On September 26, 1866, a portion of the eastern end of the city of Helena collapsed into the Mississippi River due to river erosion.
+The majority of this was the land at the intersection of Main Street (now Cherry Street) and Elm Street.
+Multiple building were lost in the event, which was later known as "The Cave-in of '66."

+In Spring 1897, a major flood damaged the town.
+City leaders decided to sacrifice the northern end of the city to try to save the central and lower sections.
+On May 27, the levee on the north side of the city was cut to relieve pressure on the lower parts of the levee.
+There was also a break in the levee at the Modoc community, further south of Helena.
+The water crested at 51.75 ft. on April 4.
+It was reported in the local papers that the water on Cherry Street was at least three feet underwater.

+In the early part of the 20th century several business leaders began developing property west of Crowley's Ridge.
+City leaders acquired 2,300 acres three miles northwest of Helena, and worked to lay out a street grid and run an interurban trolley line through the hills to connect the land to Helena.
+The land survey was completed on March 28, 1910; from its beginning, West Helena was deliberately segregated, with separate housing areas for white and black residents.
+On May 23, 1917, the new city was officially incorporated as West Helena.

 18-year-old William Turner was lynched in Helena, Phillips County, Arkansas on November 18, 1921.
 He was shot dead, dragged to the little city park, doused with gasoline and set on fire.

-Prior to consolidation, Helena contained 6,323 people within 23.1 km^{2}.
+Prior to consolidation in 2006, Helena contained 6,323 people within 23.1 km^{2}.
 Neighboring West Helena had 8,689 people in 11.5 km^{2}.
 Merger proposals began as early as 2002, and a March 2005 vote among citizens of both cities approved the merger.
 The surrounding rural county is one of the poorest of Arkansas' 75 counties.
 Proponents of the consolidation said that combining the cities would strengthen their bargaining power for the surrounding region in competing for projects to improve the overall economy and standard of living.

-Among the combined city's council's first tasks was the hiring of a new police chief.
-They chose Vincent Bell.
+On June 25, 2023, a water main at the Helena-West Helena Municipal Water Department failed.
+This led to water shortages throughout the city.